7 Useful Google Ads Details You Should Know About

 With Frequency Capping, you can limit the number of times someone sees one of your ads.
 It can be a wise strategy to deploy, in cases when you want to limit overexposure.
 For details, go here

-Make use of Google Ads’ extensive capabilities to display your ads alongside things customers are actually looking for (based on keywords, placement and topic targeting)
+Make use of Google Ads’ extensive capabilities to display your ads alongside things customers are actually looking for (based on keywords, placement, and topic targeting)

-Google Ads offers a vast array of campaign types you can choose from, such as search campaigns, display campaigns, video campaigns, app campaigns and more.
+Google Ads offers a vast array of campaign types you can choose from, such as search campaigns, display campaigns, video campaigns, app campaigns, and more.
 Choosing the right type can lead you closer to your goals

 Keep testing until you nail your offers and all the components that make them